- About project

 Georg Feuerriegel, student

-Jelena Krasilnikova, professor, ph.d. of medicine, associate professor
+Jelena Krasilnikova, professor, ph.d. of of medicine, associate professor

 Riga Stradins University, Latvia